mikhailk921/fix_client_server/README.md

 ### Quickfix

 The project uses the latest master version of the quickfix library.
 The project uses the pre-built quickfix library.
-For build, gcc compiler version 9.4.0 was used.
-The library files are located in: `<project_folder>/thirdparty/quickfix`
+For build, `gcc compiler version 9.4.0` was used.
+The library files are located in: `<project_folder>/thirdparty/quickfix` Tested on Ubuntu 20.04 and Ubuntu 22.04.